 Along with leading the band on her acoustic 'oud, her Godin Guitars electric 'multioud' and her voice, Cycon composes and arranges all the band's repertoire--having picked up a passion for orchestration while completing her Contemporary Writing & Production major at Berklee.
 The band members represent a vast array of countries including Iran, Dominican Republic and Palestine.
 As a result, the group's sound has taken on aspects of many cultures.

-The music of ACP has been likened to that of Middle Eastern mavericks such as Ziad Rahbani and Charbel Rouhana, and the band has opened for major world music artists including Amir el-Saffar and Vieux Farka Toure.
-This summer, ACP share the same stage as Pedrito Martinez Group and Tank & the Bangas at the renowned Green River Festival in Greenfield, MA.
-There are also slated to perform in Pennsylvania's famous Musikfest in the city of Bethlehem in August.
+ACP has opened for major world music artists including Amir el-Saffar and Vieux Farka Toure.
+This summer, ACP shared the same stage as Pedrito Martinez Group and Tank & the Bangas at the renowned Green River Festival in Greenfield, MA.
 Downbeat Magazine described their first album as "an alluring, shimmering dance between world pop and traditional Arabic music."
 (Frank John Hadley, March 2016).
-Their second album, Prayer, will be released in August and explores the power of large orchestration, much inspired by the world-famous Yanni, and other large fusion ensembles like Forbidden Saints.
-The two album release parties scheduled at the end of August will feature ACP's 11-piece group, which includes a string section, horns, and various percussion instruments, to make for a memorable and electrifying night of music.

 ACP brings to life Cycon’s long held goal of making accessible the lilting charm of Arabic music to a broader audience of both Easterners and Westerners, musicians and non.
 Fusing her love of cultures, travel, spirituality and originality, Aliya Cycon Project creates a world of its own.